theopensystemslab/planx-new/doc/how-to/how-to-upgrade-nodejs.md

 ### Scanii

-We maintain serverless applications in both AWS environments which send all uploaded files to the Scanii API to check for malicious content, then delete or tag the files as appropriate. , and are installed manually (rather than managed via IaC/Pulumi), as per [this section in the data layer README](../../infrastructure/data/README.md#Scanii).
+We maintain three serverless applications across our two AWS accounts — one per `user-data` bucket (staging, production), and the `pizza-user-uploads` bucket that pizzas write to.
+These send all uploaded files to the Scanii API to check for malicious content, then delete or tag the files as appropriate.
+They are installed manually rather than managed via IaC/Pulumi, as per [this section in the data layer README](../../infrastructure/data/README.md#Scanii).

 These include lambdas which run on Node, but these are not tied to the Node version used by PlanX.
 Nevertheless, this is a good opportunity to upgrade!

 **Do not edit the runtime on the Scanii functions directly.** It is tempting to bump `Runtime settings` directly in the Lambda console, but we did not author these functions and have no guarantees that expected behaviour will be maintained.

-Instead, [this section in the data layer README](../../infrastructure/data/README.md#upgrading-to-a-new-version), which will come packaged with an appropriate runtime.
-Note in particular that the trigger migration needs uploads blocked for its duration, so this is not a change to make casually.
+Instead, deploy the latest version of the serverless application by following [this section in the data layer README](../../infrastructure/data/README.md#upgrading-to-a-new-version), which will come packaged with an appropriate runtime.
+Note in particular that the trigger migration needs uploads blocked for its duration, so this is not a change to make casually — and that it has to be repeated for all three stacks.

 ### Lambda@Edge function runtime